nette/php-generator/readme.md

 }
 ```

-How and why exactly does the standard `Printer` and `PsrPrinter` differ?
+How and why does the standard `Printer` differ from `PsrPrinter`?
 Why isn't there just one printer, the `PsrPrinter`, in the package?

-The standard `Printer` formats the code as we do it in all of Nette.
-Since Nette was created much earlier than PSR, and also because PSR for many years did not deliver standards in time, but sometimes even with several years of delay from the introduction of a new feature in PHP, this resulted in a few minor differences in the coding standard.
+The standard `Printer` formats the code as we do throughout Nette.
+Since Nette was established much earlier than PSR, and also because PSR took years to deliver standards on time, sometimes even several years after introducing a new feature in PHP, it resulted in a [coding standard](https://doc.nette.org/en/contributing/coding-standard) that differs in a few minor aspects.
-The bigger difference is just the use of tabs instead of spaces.
-We know that by using tabs in our projects we allow for width adjustment, which is [essential for people with visual impairments](https://doc.nette.org/en/contributing/coding-standard#toc-tabs-instead-of-spaces).
+The major difference is the use of tabs instead of spaces.
+We know that by using tabs in our projects, we allow for width customization, which is [essential for people with visual impairments](https://doc.nette.org/en/contributing/coding-standard#toc-tabs-instead-of-spaces).
-An example of a minor difference is the placement of the curly brace on a separate line for functions and methods and always.
-We see the PSR recommendation as illogical and [leading to a decrease in code clarity](https://doc.nette.org/en/contributing/coding-standard#toc-wrapping-and-braces).
+An example of a minor difference is placing the curly brace on a separate line for functions and methods, always.
+The PSR recommendation seems illogical to us and [leads to reduced code clarity](https://doc.nette.org/en/contributing/coding-standard#toc-wrapping-and-braces).

 Types
 -----

-Each type or union/intersection type can be passed as a string, you can also use predefined constants for native types:
+Every type or union/intersection type can be passed as a string; you can also use predefined constants for native types:

 ```php
 use Nette\PhpGenerator\Type;